3allan/cr3bp/docs/_sources/kepler/properties.rst.txt

 ..
 Important::
     :eq:`relative` provides **direct**
-    information of both bodies (relative to each other) through :eq:`relativeEOM` *and* enables the inertial positions of both bodies to be *calculated* from :eq:`positionsFromCenterOfMass` rather than directly solved from :eq:`general2bp`.
+    information of both bodies (relative to each other) through :eq:`eq:relativeEOM` *and* enables the inertial positions of both bodies to be *calculated* from :eq:`positionsFromCenterOfMass` rather than directly solved from :eq:`general2bp`.

-    This solidifies the idea that only half of the amount of equations have to be solved with :eq:`relativeEOM`, but now *all* information about *both* bodies is known.
+    This solidifies the idea that only half of the amount of equations have to be solved with :eq:`eq:relativeEOM`, but now *all* information about *both* bodies is known.

 Angular Momentum